 There are several ways to avoid long object names in tests:

 If you use Name Mapping, you can use the Extended Find feature to identify target objects while skipping intermediate hierarchy objects.
 TestComplete automatically uses Extended Find for new web objects added to Name Mapping if the Use extended find when possible option is enabled.
-For more information, see Extended Search.
+For more information, see Name Mapping - Extended Search.